-No play may be presented in contest unless the Junior High Contestant Entry Formhas been submitted.
+No play may be presented in contest unless the contestant entry has been completed online.

-SEE PAGE IN THIS GUIDE FOR IN-STRUCTIONS ON ACCESSING THE SCHOOL INFORMATION REPORT.
+SEE PAGE IN THIS GUIDE FOR INSTRUCTIONS ON ACCESSING THE SCHOOL INFORMATION REPORT.

-What should I look for when I get the Contestant Entry Form?
+What should I look for when I get the School Information Report?

-When you receive all the titles, check to see if they are on the most current approved list.
+- When you receive all the titles, check to see if they are on the most current approved list.
 That list can be found on the UIL website.
-If a play is on the list, the director must provide:

-• Written permission from the publisher or author (unless the play is in the Public Domain) and

-• Written evidence from the publisher or school administration that royalty for each performance has been paid.
+If a play is on the list, the director must provide: - Written permission from the publisher or author (unless the play is in the Public Domain) and - Written evidence from the publisher or school administration that royalty for each performance has been paid.
 Publisher receipts are not required!
-A canceled check, check copy, purchase order or a note from the administration will suffice.

-- $\sqrt{}$ If the title is not on the approved list, the director must provide written permission from the publisher or author, - Permission from the League

-• And written evidence from the publisher or school administration that royalty for each performance has been paid.
+A canceled check, check copy, purchase order or a note from the administration will suffice. - √ If the title is not on the approved list, the director must provide written permission from the publisher or author, - Permission from the League - And written evidence from the publisher or school administration that royalty for each performance has been paid.